Action Hallucination in Generative Vision-Language-Action Models: Preliminaries

-Many modern VLAs use a \textit{latent}-variable generative head (diffusion, flow matching) to produce continuous actions or action chunks (Fig. \ref{fig:vla}).
-They are typically invoked in a closed-loop manner; the model generates an action, the robot executes it, new observations arrive, and the model is queried again.
+An action is generic in that it may denote a target pose, joint velocity, torque command, motion primitive, or action chunk.
+When \(a\) is a chunk or trajectory, \(\mathcal T(s,a)\) denotes the terminal state after execution.
+We use deterministic observations and dynamics for clarity; stochastic observations or transitions can be handled by replacing \(O\) and \(\mathcal T\) with kernels and taking the probabilities below over this additional randomness.
+The deterministic setting is the special case where the kernels are point masses.
+The set \(\Csafe\) is a ground-truth physical object used to define hallucination.

+\paragraph{VLA Contexts and Latent Action Heads.} At time \(t\), the robot observes \(o_t=O(s_t)\).
+Let $ h_t=(o_0,a_0,\ldots,o_{t-1},a_{t-1},o_t) $ be the observation-action history.
+A VLA encoder maps history and language to a context $ c_t=E_\phi(h_t,\ell)\in\mathcal C . $ The context may contain image-language embeddings, proprioception, memory, or other internal representations.
+We define the oracle-state case as a special case \(c_t=c^\star(s_t,\ell)\).
+This setting deliberately \emph{favors} the policy: the action head receives all task-relevant state information, allowing us to isolate limitations of action generation itself rather than confounding them with perceptual errors or state estimation failures.
+We state our main results for this oracle-state specialization, but the same arguments extend to more general settings by replacing \(s\) with the history/context.

-\begin{assumption}[Latent Prior] The latent space $\Zspace$ is a nonempty, open, and path-connected subset of $\R^m$.
-The latent prior $p_Z$ is a probability measure on $\Zspace$ that is absolutely continuous with respect to $m$-dimensional Lebesgue measure, and has a density $\rho_Z$ such that $\rho_Z(z) > 0$ for almost every $z \in \Zspace$.
-Moreover, for every compact set $K \subset \Zspace$, there exists a constant $\rho_{\min}(K) > 0$ such that $\rho_Z(z) \ge \rho_{\min}(K)$ for almost every $z \in K$.
-We further assume that the dimensionality of the latent code $z$ is the same as the action, $m=d$ (as the case in flow-matching and diffusion models). \end{assumption}
+\begin{assumption}[Latent prior] The latent space $\Zspace$ is a nonempty, open, and path-connected subset of $\R^m$.
+The latent prior $p_Z$ is absolutely continuous with respect to $m$-dimensional Lebesgue measure, and has a density $\rho_Z$ such that $\rho_Z(z) > 0$ for almost every $z \in \Zspace$, and is bounded below on compact subsets of $\Z$.